 Principle 3 – The City will actively seek to increase its reserves to 25 percent and reduce its debt by 25 percent in the next eight years

-The principles provided staff with a structure to implement new initiatives designed to create a sustainable financial plan for the city.
-The staff continues to seek future opportunities based on the three principles.
-An updated summary of progress is provided below:
+The principles provide staff with a structure to implement new initiatives designed to create a sustainable financial plan for the city.
+Staff continues to seek future opportunities based on the three principles.

 Comprehensive Annual Financial Report